ocadu-web/ocadu-web.github.io/itineraries/VIII-Pure-CSS-Playground.md

+## Itinerary: Pure CSS Playground

 Studio exploration of pure CSS art and designs.
-Students will be encouraged to advance their CSS knowledge through Sass (https://sass-lang.com) /SCSS training and experiements in Codepen.
+Students will be encouraged to advance their CSS knowledge through Sass (https://sass-lang.com) /SCSS training and experiments in Codepen.